The islands of Vesterålen comprises the following municipalities:

 The combined surface area is 3,100 square kilometres.

-This archipelago 200 kilometres north of the arctic circle is home to about 32,200 people.
+This archipelago 200 kilometres north of the arctic circle is home to about 32,500 people.
 The settlement pattern in Vesterålen is scattered.
 Isolated single dwellings without road communication alternate with small communities and some town centres.
-The largest town is Sortland.
+The largest town in Stokmarknes.